 Recovery and rehabilitation after a meniscus surgery

 If the patient had a meniscus suture, he will need to walk with two canes for 4 weeks and rehabilitation begins immediately after the operation.
-The goal of these sessions with the physiotherapist is not to lose the flexibility of the knee and to preserve muscle mass.
+The goal of these sessions with the physiotherapist is not to maintain the flexibility of the knee and to preserve muscle mass.

 Recovery lasts an average of two weeks for this type of surgery.
 He can nevertheless return to work after 15 days and drive after 5 days.
 As for sports activities, the patient can resume them after the second month.